Improved Constraints on Dark Matter Annihilations Around Primordial Black Holes: Appendices

 It is immediately clear, however, that one can construct dark matter scenarios in which the annihilation products are not entirely $b\overline{b}$ pairs, or indeed, some other state provides dominant channel.
 Without a specific dark matter model in mind it is not feasible to consider all possible annihilation channels, however, we find it prudent to consider some alternative channels (although to our knowledge prior studies have not investigated this issue).

 In Figure \ref{Wtau} we present an analogous plot to Figure \ref{Fig:sWave-fboundMBH-Galactic}, but where we show only the extragalactic $\gamma$-ray bounds and we vary our assumptions regarding the annihilation channel.
 The 100\% $b\overline{b}$ pairs shown as solid lines in Figure \ref{Wtau} (matching Figure \ref{Fig:sWave-fboundMBH-Galactic}), 100\% $W^+W^-$ pairs shown dashed, and 100\% $\tau^+\tau^-$ pairs shown dot-dashed.
 For each different annihilation channel we use the corresponding photon spectrum ${\rm d}N_{\gamma}/{\rm d}E$, taking these distributions from \cite{Cembranos:2010dm}.
-We highlight that changes between these three annihilation channels results in $\mathcal{O}(1)$ differences in the limits and does not significantly impact the broad conclusions of our analysis.
+Changes between these three annihilation channels typically result in $\mathcal{O}(1)$ differences in the limits and does not significantly impact the broad conclusions of our analysis.